msahil432/plussms/.github/ISSUE_TEMPLATE.md

 ### DESCRIPTION
 A short description of the issue.
-Example: Conversations aren't marked as read when they are opened from a notification.
+Example: Conversations are not marked as read when they are opened from a notification.

 ### STEPS
 1. Steps